Cnrdelaney/HG_marker_detection/docs/source/usage.rst

   column labels.
 The first column is cell name (consistent with ``markers.txt`` and ``tsne.txt``), and the second is the cluster of which the cell is a member.
 Cluster numbers should start from 1 and Cluster names should avoid using punctuation marks.
-Comma delimited only.
+Tab delimited only.

   |cluster|

 * ``gene_list``: A list of genes to use for filtering in your data.
-Should be comma delimited and in all caps.
+Should be comma delimited.